Field Note

 Patagonia is great because the company has spent decades making a hard promise look simple: build useful outdoor gear, keep it working as long as possible, measure the harm that still exists, and use the business to protect the places where that gear gets used.

-For SteveFraney.com readers, that matters.
-Northeast anglers do not need fragile fashion disguised as fishing gear.
+For Northeast anglers, that matters.
+We do not need fragile fashion disguised as fishing gear.
 We need sun layers that survive salt, rain shells that can live in a boat bag, fleece that works under a shell, waders that can be repaired, and travel bags that do not quit after a few long weekends.
 Patagonia’s best product lines make sense because they are built around systems: base layer, sun layer, insulation, shell, wader, pack, repair.

-That is also why Patagonia is such a clean editorial fit for this site.
-SteveFraney.com is about practical fishing decisions, not disposable shopping lists.
-Patagonia is at its best when a reader buys fewer things, buys the right thing, and then keeps using it.
+Patagonia is at its best when an angler buys fewer things, buys the right thing, and then keeps using it.

-Patagonia belongs in a Northeast angler's apparel system
+Patagonia belongs in a Northeast angler's apparel and gear system

 Start with weather, water, and trip length.
-Patagonia's strongest lanes for this site are rain shells, sun protection, breathable fleece, packable insulation, fly-fishing waders, Worn Wear, and travel-ready bags.
+Patagonia's strongest fishing lanes are rain shells, sun protection, breathable fleece, packable insulation, fly-fishing waders, boots, packs, vests, and travel-ready bags.

 Why Patagonia’s reputation is different